 Vilnius's main Christmas market takes place in Cathedral Square, outside the city's Neo-Classical cathedral.
 You'll find booths selling gifts, fried foods, roasted nuts, mulled wine, hemp tea, sweets, and more, all arranged around the Christmas tree, which has a different theme every year.
 Look out too for the festive video that's projected onto the side of the cathedral.

-The 52-metre bell tower, which was originally built as part of the city’s defences and later converted into the cathedral’s belfry, offers great views over the market.
-Once you've browsed the stalls in Cathedral Square, take a walk along Pilies Street to the city's second, smaller Christmas market, which takes place in front of the Old Town Hall.
-Both markets remain open until 6 January, the day before Orthodox Christmas.
+The 52-metre bell tower, which was originally built as part of the city's defences and was later converted into the cathedral’s belfry, offers great views over the market.
+Once you've browsed the stalls in Cathedral Square, take a walk along Pilies Street to the city's second, smaller Christmas market, which is front of the Old Town Hall.
+As it's an Orthodox Christian country, Lithuania's markets align with the Orthodox calendar.

 Sibiu Christmas Market, Romania